dejeanpaca/site-generator/readme.md

 # Introduction

-Code for my own personal site with a minimalistic framework.
+Code for my own personal site with a minimalistic framework and site generator.